Skip to main content

 Punching the gas and driving at high and unsteady speeds uses up more fuel.
 A European study cited by Natural Resources Canada found that rapid acceleration from stoplights and hard braking reduced travel time by just 4% in city driving – the equivalent of just over a minute every half-hour – but resulted in a 37% jump in fuel consumption and a five-fold increase in emissions.
 Save fuel by slowing down, driving smoothly at steady speeds within the speed limit and avoiding jack-rabbit starts and hard braking.

-Even the slightest amount of pressure causes components to engage which creates a drag and wears components down prematurely.
-BCAA Auto Service Experts highlight this not only causes your vehicle’s brake components to wear down prematurely, but the dragging eats up a lot more fuel unnecessarily as your car uses more fuel to overcome the resistance as you drive.
+Even the slightest amount of pressure causes components to engage, which creates a drag.
+BCAA Auto Service Experts say this causes your vehicle’s brake components to wear down prematurely and the unnecessary dragging eats up a lot more fuel as your car pushes to overcome the resistance.

-That’s the point when shutting off and re-starting the engine actually consumes less fuel than keeping your vehicle running while in park.
-The average vehicle with a 3-litre engine wastes 300 millilitres (over 1 cup) of fuel for every 10 minutes it idles.
+Sixty seconds is the point when shutting off and re-starting the engine actually consumes less fuel than keeping your vehicle running while in park.
+The average vehicle with a three-litre engine wastes 300 millilitres (over 1 cup) of fuel for every 10 minutes it idles.

 Avoiding idling can also help the environment.
 According to Natural Resources Canada, if every Canadian reduced their idling time by three minutes a day for a year, it would be comparable to taking 320,000 cars off of the road.
 While a remote car starter can be convenient, be careful not to start your vehicle before you’re ready to leave to avoid unnecessary idling.